stereolabs/zed-oculus/README.md

 **Warning:**
  - GPU->CPU readback is time-consuming
- - This sample does not offer the best experience for the end user (no camera latency manager)
+ - This sample does not offer the best experience for the end user (camera latency)

 For more information on this sample, please read our tutorial at: https://www.stereolabs.com/blog/index.php/2015/11/17/516/